 - Most guided snorkeling tours include use of snorkel gear.

 - A Rose Island day trip is a great option for those wishing to escape the bustle and frenetic energy of Nassau.

-Accessible by boat, Rose Island is located three miles (five km) east of Paradise Island, which in turn lies directly off New Providence Island in the Bahamas.
-Day trips to the island leave from Paradise Island Ferry Terminal, which is about 1.5 miles (2.5 km) northeast of downtown Nassau and a five-minute walk south of Paradise Island city center.
+Accessible by boat, Rose Island is located three miles (five kilometers) east of Paradise Island, which in turn lies directly off New Providence Island in the Bahamas.
+Most day trips to the island leave from Paradise Island Ferry Terminal, which is about 1.5 miles (2.5 kilometers) northeast of downtown Nassau and a 5-minute walk south of Paradise Island city center.
 The boat crossing takes about 25 minutes.